 - Context & topology – Instrumenting in a way that creates an understanding of relationships between every interdependency in highly dynamic, multi-cloud environments of potentially billions of interconnected components.
 Rich context metadata enables real-time topology maps and understanding causal dependencies vertically throughout the stack, as well as horizontally across services, processes, and hosts.

 - Continuous automation – Automatic discovery, instrumentation, and baselining of every system component on a continuous basis, shifts IT effort away from manual configuration work to value-add innovation projects that can prioritize understanding of the things that matter.
 Observability becomes ‘always-on’ and scalable so constrained teams can do more with less.

 - AI-assistance – Exhaustive fault-tree analysis combined with code-level visibility unlock the ability to pinpoint the root cause of anomalies that don’t rely on time-consuming human trial and error, guessing, and correlations.
 Additionally, causation-based AI can automatically detect any unusual change points to discover unknown unknowns that are not understood or monitored.

-- Open ecosystem – Extending observability to include external data sources, such as OpenTelemetry, which is an open-source project led by Dynatrace, Google, and Microsoft.
-OpenTelemetry expands telemetry collection and ingestion for platforms that provide topology mapping, automated discovery and instrumentation, and actionable answers required for advanced observability at scale.
+- Open ecosystem – Extending observability to include external data sources, such as OpenTelemetry, which is an open-source project led by vendors such as Dynatrace, Google, and Microsoft.
+OpenTelemetry expands telemetry collection and ingestion for platforms that provide topology mapping, automated discovery and instrumentation, and actionable answers required for observability at scale.

 So, what do I do?